 Another way in which energy data can help drive performance is by comparing expected energy consumption to actual usage.
 Whether you base it on educated guesswork or on past experience, you probably have some idea as to how much energy you expect each piece of machinery to consume.
 However, without monitoring the actual usage, you can’t really know whether your estimations are right or wrong – not until the bill arrives or an equipment failure happens.

-A company that pays close attention to its energy infrastructure is in a better position to boost equipment performance and reduce the costs associated with excessive energy consumption.
-By IoT-enabling your energy infrastructure, you can collect real-time data from each piece of equipment that uses an energy source, providing you with a wealth of information at your fingertips that can help you make intelligent business decisions.
+A company that pays close attention to its energy estate is in a better position to boost equipment performance and reduce the costs associated with excessive energy consumption.
+By IoT-enabling your energy estate, you can collect real-time data from each piece of equipment that uses an energy source, providing you with a wealth of information at your fingertips that can help you make intelligent business decisions.
 If consumption is either much more or much less than what you expected, you can immediately raise a red flag and investigate what the potential problem might be.

 With a robust energy management platform, you can obtain very detailed data reports so that you can account for usage changes at different times of the day, days of the week or seasons of the year.
 That way, only changes that are likely truly due to a fault will be flagged and you will save time getting straight to the heart of any issues.
 When you see a huge spike in usage, as demonstrated in the image above, you may know it is because of an additional shift on that day or some other expected reason – or you may see it as a sign of problem with the machinery that needs to be addressed.

 In today’s competitive market and challenging economic landscape, there’s added pressure for operational efficiency and better financial performance as measured by your company’s bottom line.
 According to The Carbon Trust, a 20% cut in energy savings can equal the same bottom line impact as a 5% increase in sales, and it is easier and quicker to achieve because the outcome is fully in your hands and not reliant on customers.
 According to our research, only 25% of companies assess their energy use regularly.
-This is a lost opportunity to save on energy costs, easily identify issues, and increase efficiency – companies that are not collecting energy consumption data across their energy infrastructure are leaving money and peace of mind on the table.
+This is a lost opportunity to save on energy costs, easily identify issues, and increase efficiency – companies that are not collecting energy consumption data across their energy estate are leaving money and peace of mind on the table.

 Bottom line...if you are not already doing so, start monitoring your energy consumption so that you can get clear visibility on where to make small adjustments and see your energy challenges transform into opportunities.